 I-Lid ‘N Lash Pro

 I-Lid ‘N Lash Pro contains 20% tea tree oil to remove Demodex.
-It is a gentle cleanser that will foam in your hands.
 It contains a stronger formulation of tea tree oil for patients with severe dry eyes.
+This product is for professional use-only so patients need to go to their eye care professional to utilize this treatment.

 Watch this Video on I-Lid ‘N Lash